engineforce/ImmutableAssign/README.md

     // instrument statements in our getProp() function, which can be safely ignored. disableExtraStatementCheck?: boolean;

-    // Return the same object if setProp() returns its parameter (i.e., reference pointer not changed). ignoreIfNoChange?: boolean;
+    // Return the same object if setProp() returns the input with no change. ignoreIfNoChange?: boolean;
 }
 ```